Medicine Schools in Georgia

 There are 4 colleges in Georgia that offer medicine degrees.
 Learn about the most popular 4 below:

-The student loan default rate is 3.30% which is lower than average.
+The student loan default rate is 1.40% which is lower than average.
+75% of the teachers are full time.
+An average student at Emory will pay a net price of $22,597.

 Medicine Careers in GA